debiki/talkyard/docs/session-in-local-storage.md

-think this isn't that much of a problem (any longer), compared to the inconvenience of people getting "randomly" logged out when they open the same page in a different brower tab (`sessionStorage` doesn't work accross different tabs in the same browser).
+think this isn't that much of a problem (any longer), compared to the inconvenience of people getting "randomly" logged out when they open the same page in a different brower tab (`sessionStorage` doesn't work accross different tabs in the same browser).  ...
+...
+But now a few days ago, at a university, I noticed that apparently the students keep reusing each other's Windows sessions, and possibly browser session too.